vczh-websites/vczh/Roasting/Sidra.md

     - feels watery
   - 160C 3:33; 184.5C 5:42; 189.3C 6:22; +40s
     - a little bit under roasted

+Try to shortern the yellow point and first crack time but seems under-roasted.
+This is the first time eating the roasted bean directly without tasting bitterness, it means it cures the over-roasted bean surface issue.

 ## 2025-11-28, 9C humidity 80%